Take 10 with... Frédérique Vanholsbeeck

 I shine light at biological samples and then analyse the light that is coming back to get as much information as possible about that particular sample.
-Currently, my samples are eyes, bacteria, cartilages and meat.
-I am interested in subtle changes to detect for example early onset of diseases when a cure is still possible or to understand how bacteria behave when you try to kill them.
+Currently, my samples are eyes, cartilages, the brain, bacteria, meat and berries.
+I am interested in subtle changes to detect, for example, the early onset of diseases when a cure is still possible, to understand how bacteria behave when you try to kill them or to improve horticulture sustainability.
 I work with collaborators from the primary industries and the biomedical sectors.

 3. Describe some of your day-to-day research activities

 Reading, writing, proofreading, meeting and – what I prefer – being in the lab, which does not happen often enough.
-Unfortunately, I spent too much times in meetings but I do enjoy the research discussions when we spend time, sometimes hours, looking at data or images to figure out what we can get out of it and if there is anything to understand better.
+Unfortunately, I spend too much time in meetings but I do enjoy the research discussions when we spend time - sometimes hours - looking at data or images to figure out what we can get out of it and if there is anything to understand better.

 4. What do you enjoy most about your research

 The interactions with students and other researchers.
-Also, discovering new applications to our imaging systems.
-Finally, being in the lab, tweaking our actual experiments
+Also, discovering new applications for our imaging systems.
+Finally, being in the lab - tweaking our actual experiments.

 5. Tell us something that has surprised you in the course of your research.

-How much we loose in translation between research fields.
-Most of us have a very precise vocabulary and are very specialised in a very small field.
-There is not enough interactions between researchers from different backgrounds, and I find this is where the discoveries are the most challenging and rewarding.
+How much we lose in translation between research fields.
+Most of us have a very precise vocabulary and specialise in a very small field.
+There is not enough interaction between researchers from different backgrounds, and I find this is where the discoveries are the most challenging and rewarding.
 It is also a huge opportunity to learn.
-I spent my last sabbatical in a dermatology department, working on their images and it is amazing how much we learnt from each other.
+I spent my last sabbatical in a dermatology department, working on their images.
+It is amazing how much we learnt from each other.